rubyfeller/openremote-azure-pipeline/README.md

 }
 ```

 This configures Terraform to use a local backend for state mangement.
-It makes sure the remote state isn't effected.
+It makes sure the remote state isn't affected.

 ## Step 8: Apply Terraform Configuration